AndrewCMartin/idb/PITCHME.md

 - We created a visualization of Board Game DB's website
   - We created a stacked area chart using NVD3
   - The number of board games that were created each year are plotted against time

-  - The games are divided according to their genres
++++
+- The visualisation shows how the genres of board games have changed over time

 +++
 [Visualization](http://marvelus.me/visualization)